SKS Load Balancer and Ingress Controller

 Note

-You can also specify this setup as a manifest, where you also have the possibility of defining additional annotations for the LoadBalancer-service:
+You can also specify this setup as a manifest, where you can define additional annotations for the LoadBalancer

 apiVersion: apps/v1